thoughtbot/terraform-codestar-setup/modules/codebuild-credential/README.md

 Creates a CodeBuild credential for connecting AWS CodeBuild to GitHub.

-This is only necessary if you want to run the CodeBuild projects for ECR images and manifest generation when pull requests are opened.
+This is necessary if you want to run CodeBuild projects when pull requests are opened.
 It's necessary because CodeBuild projects can't currently use a CodeStar connection outside of CodePipeline, and CodePipeline doesn't support running for pull requests.

 If you want to run your projects for pull requests, you can either: